reflex-dev/reflex-web/docs/ai_builder/app_lifecycle/general.md

 ## How to Access Settings

-1. In the AI Builder workspace, click the **Settings** icon located at the bottom-left of the screen, inside the chat box area.
+1. In the AI Builder workspace, on the top bar click the more 3 dots icon and then click the **Settings** tab.
-2. This will open the **General** tab to see your app’s main settings.
+2. This will open the **Settings** tab to see your app’s main settings.

 ## What You Can Do

 - **Change App Name**
   Update the name of your app to reflect its purpose or version.

+- **Change App Visibility**
+  Update the visibility of your app to public or private.

 - **View App ID**
   Find the unique identifier for your app, which can be used for integrations or support.

+- **Fork App**
+  Fork your app to create a copy of it.

+-- **Download App**
+  Download your app to your local machine.

 - **Delete App**
   Permanently remove an app you no longer need. **Warning:** This action cannot be undone.